wp-plugins/responsive-select-menu/readme.txt

 2. Responsive select menu Control Panel

 == Changelog ==

+= 1.3 =
+* Better compatibility with themes that remove the wp_nav_menu 'container' parameter.

 = 1.2 =
 * Added option to select specific theme locations to apply the responsive select menu to.